Exercise is Great for Mental Wellness and Memory, Not Just Physical Fitness

 Studies in People Have Shown Exercise Can Boost Brain Function

-Sure, animal studies had already shown that exercise can have positive effects on the brain, and on the ability to think.
+Sure, animal studies had already shown that exercise can have positive effects on the brain, and on the ability to think clearly.
 What about in humans?
 Are the effects the same?
 The answer is yes, exercise also boosts brain function and mental wellness in people.

 Start a Consistent Exercise Program